 Mainly in July, Kyoto gets even more lively and attractive.
 And in the heart of the city (Sanjo and Shijo streets) young people play and perform modern dances.
 Beautiful girls dressed in Yukata (the summer version of kimono), and families go for a night walk to enjoy the typical foods such as takoyaki, okonomiyaki or kakigori.
 This is also the time for Gion Matsuri, one of the most famous and oldest Japanese festivals.
 Its origins get back to 869 when it was performed as a ritual of purification, based on Shintoism philosophy.
 Since then, Gion Matsuri rose up with its lights shining through summer nights and protecting us from the devils.

-Currently, Gion Matsuri is listed on UNESCO representative List of Intangible Cultural Heritage of Humanity.
+Currently, Gion Matsuri is listed on UNESCO Representative List of Intangible Cultural Heritage of Humanity.
 And it can be appreciated by everyone for free.
 Just get yourself a nice spot and do not forget your camera and some water.
-The most recommended main parades are held on July 14th and 21st.
+The most recommended main parades are held on July 17th and 24th (in 2018).

 Gion is composed of two kanji characters and is also a name of traditional area in Kyoto.
 The first 祇, reads GI and can be translated as local god, peaceful or great.
 The second 園, reads ON and means park, yard and garden.